briandconnelly/nicheconstruct/paper/03_results.md

 Yet, fixation for genotype $(3,2)$ does not solve the problem, because a mutant $(3,1)$ is fitter, and so on.

 We first focus on the effects of positive niche construction by removing the allelic conflict that leads to negative niche construction ($L=5$, $A=5$).
-In the absence of this conflict, cooperator presence is significantly increased (Figure 2, column D).
+In the absence of this conflict, cooperator presence is significantly increased (Figure 2C).
 Within these environments, we find that positive niche construction prolongs the fitness advantage that cooperators have over defectors (Figure 3C).